compasjs/compas/docs/features/cli.md

 ## Environment

-The `mainFn` function from `@compas/stdlib`, and by extension `mainTestFn` and `mainBenchFn`, automatically loads the `.env.local` and `.env` files in the root of the project.
+The `mainFn` function from `@compas/stdlib`, and by extension `mainTestFn`, automatically loads the `.env.local` and `.env` files in the root of the project.
 The idea is that the `.env` contains default values for a quick development setup, so a new person on the team can just clone the project and run it directly.
 The `.env.local` values take precedence over values defined the `.env` file, and should be `.gitingore`'d.
 This is useful when your particular dev setup is somehow different, ie your not using the `compas docker` based Postgres instance, but need to connect to a different Postgres instance.

 It is expected that production values for these environment variables are injected by the hosting method of choice.